hregis123/Ozone-Peak-Prediction-/README.md

 ## Results and Prediction
 The final model provides a robust framework for environmental forecasting.
-*Example:* For a temperature at 12 PM of 15°C, a cloud cover at 9 AM of 2, and a previous day's maxO3 of 100, the model successfully computes a precise predicted value.
+*Example:* For a temperature at 12 PM of 15°C, a cloud cover at 9 AM of 2, and a previous day's maxO3 of 100, the model successfully computes a precise predicted value for the maximum ozone concentration, which is 84 μ\gr/m3.

 ## Repository Structure
 * `ozone_multiple_linear_regression.R`: Full script for data analysis and modeling.